codess-aus/FCC100DaysOfCode/README.md

 #Day083 #100DaysOfCode Started Amy's Front End Workshop, that she is doing for #NDCOslo - in my mind we were going to be doing #Javascript but of course it was #HTML and #CSS - enjoyed learning with George and Jia as my virtual classmates

+#Day084 #100DaysOfCode Continued with Amy's Day 2 FrontEnd Workshop, with Jia as the other student.
+Was really good today.
+We moved a lot quicker, but we were also asking lots of questions.
+Jia thinks of different things than I do, so I learnt a lot of stuff.